TC Electronic Viscous Vibe Pedal Review

 External Power or 9V battery

 The Viscous Vibe doesn’t come with a power supply but it does accept 9V batteries.
-If you want to use an external power source, use a 9V 100mA power supply with the centre pin negative.
+If you want to use an external power source, use a 9V 100mA power supply with the center pin negative.
 If you’re unsure what power supply to purchase, the TC Electronic PowerPlug 9 will definitely work.

 Ease of use